Terms & Conditions

 - “Fundraiser” means the person who is using the website to raise money for their school: usually this will be a child raising money for an athlete-led event at their school.

 We are conscious that children will be identified as a result of the information given and indeed the children are the named Fundraisers.
 However, no details of any child will be held other than that which is necessary in order that the fundraising activity can occur.
-We ask that only adults set up a fundraiser page on behalf of children.
+We ask that only parents or guardians set up a fundraiser page on behalf of children.

 We will collect basic contact information about you and your child to set up your account so you can make donations or raise funds.
 We will also ask you to register a username and password so you can gain secure access to your account in the future